2017–18 NFL playoffs: NFC: Philadelphia Eagles 38, Minnesota Vikings 7

 This was the first time a Super Bowl host team had appeared in the conference championship.
 Although the Vikings scored with their opening drive, they were soon buried by Philadelphia, who racked up 456 total yards and 38 unanswered points.
 Meanwhile, the Vikings' eight remaining drives after their game-opening touchdown resulted in three punts, two interceptions, a lost fumble, and two turnovers on downs.

 Minnesota drove 75 yards in 10 plays on their first possession, taking a 7–0 lead with Case Keenum's 25-yard touchdown pass to tight end Kyle Rudolph.
 The Eagles had to punt on their opening drive, but after moving the ball to the 43-yard line, Keenum threw a pass that was intercepted and returned 50 yards for a touchdown by cornerback Patrick Robinson, tying the game at 7–7.
 Following Robinson's pick-six, the Eagles began to take complete control of the game.
 After forcing a Vikings punt, Philadelphia drove 75 yards in 12 plays to take a 14–7 lead.
-Running back Jay Ajayi started the drive with two carries for 20 yards, while quarterback Nick Foles converted a third-and-10 with an 11-yard completion to tight end Zach Ertz and running back LeGarrette Blount finished the drive with an 11-yard rushing score on the third play of the second quarter.
-Following an exchange of punts, the Vikings drove to a third-and-5 on the Philadelphia 16-yard line, but on the next play, defensive end Derek Barnett strip-sacked Keenum, and defensive end Chris Long recovered the ball.
+Running back Jay Ajayi started the drive with two carries for 20 yards, while quarterback Nick Foles tossed a 11-yard completion to tight end Zach Ertz and running back LeGarrette Blount finished the drive with an 11-yard rushing score on the third play of the second quarter.
+Following an exchange of punts, the Vikings moved the ball to the Philadelphia 16-yard line, but on the next play, defensive end Derek Barnett strip-sacked Keenum, and defensive end Chris Long recovered the ball.
 The Eagles then drove 76 yards in seven plays, scoring on Foles' 53-yard touchdown pass to wide receiver Alshon Jeffery, increasing their lead to 21–7 with 3:16 left in the half.
 After forcing another Minnesota punt, the Eagles got the ball on their 20-yard line with 29 seconds on the clock.
 Foles started the drive with an 11-yard pass to Ajayi, who managed to get out of bounds, before throwing a 36-yard completion on Ertz on the Minnesota 33-yard line.
 On the next play, Foles' 13-yard completion to Ajayi moved the ball to the 20-yard line with four seconds left, where kicker Jake Elliott made a 38-yard field goal as time expired, making the score 24–7 at halftime.